borschphp/borsch-config/README.md

 $other = $config->getOrDefault('other', 'default_value');
 ```

-A more complete example with multiple readers and caching :
+A more complete example with multiple readers :

 ```php
 <?php